The Rise of Social Media Platforms

 Determining the right social media platform requires that you understand your audience.
 You need to know their likes, dislikes, needs, and where they “live” online; what social media sites they frequent.
-In other words, you need to identify your ideal customers, also referred to as customer personas.
+In other words, you need to identify your ideal buyers, also referred to as buyer personas.

 Research the Channels Audience

 If you are new to marketing or have not yet identified who your ideal customer is and where they may spend their time online, you will want to research each channel you plan on engaging.
 Researching each social media channel may be daunting, considering thousands of social sites exist, ranging from the mainstream ones like Facebook and LinkedIn to niché social media sites like Reddit and smaller, specialized online communities.

 High-quality third-party online sources are also suitable for researching social media statistics and the types of consumers that utilize the platforms.
 The following are a few research websites for learning more about social media platform audiences and trends: